Alive and Dead: Vanishing Twin Syndrome

 The causes of the miscarriage are often unknown.
 It is suspected that most miscarriages happen due to a chromosomal abnormality.
 We typically inherit 23 from our maternal line and 23 from our paternal line.
 Thereby making up the 46 chromosomes in every cell in our bodies.
 Random fluctuations in genetic material can be the cause of the miscarriage.
 Sometimes there are combinations 45 or 47 instead leading to loss.
 Variation is a part of life affecting our eye color and hair texture.
 Similarly, it even affects sperm, as one of every seven sperm is genetically and structurally incomplete.

 Miscarriage may be rare with one in five women will experience it.
 But is it really?

 Pregnancies that make it past thirteen weeks typically do well.
 The risk of miscarriage at this point it less than 4% and continues to decrease to less than 1% after twenty weeks.

 In conclusion, despite all of these facts and the analysis.
 Nothing reduces this family’s anxiety and worry until that blessed day that she holds baby A is in her arms.
 A complete whole being.
 A baby girl.

 Still today, years later, she reached out.
 Her Even grief is still fresh.
-It creeped up after seeing twins in the store.
+It crept up after seeing twins in the store.
 What could have been had there been two?